Coarsening dynamics of chemotactic aggregates: The Keller--Segel Model

 The equation for the cell density $\rho$ conserves the total number of the cells and only describes their movement in the system.
 The first term describes their random motion by a diffusion term with a (possibly density-dependent) diffusion coefficient $D_1(\rho,c)$.
 The second term describes chemotactic, directed movement along gradients $\bm{\nabla}c$ of the chemoattractant.
 The chemoattractant spreads diffusively with diffusion coefficient $D_c$, is produced by the cells with a rate $g(c)$, and degraded with a rate $h(c)$.

-Our discussion concerns the generalized Keller--Segel model [see, for instance, Ref.~\cite{Schaaf1985}]
+Our discussion concerns the generalized Keller--Segel model (see, for instance, Ref.~\cite{Schaaf1985})

-We demand $f_\rho \equiv \partial_\rho f > 0$ such that the chemoattractant is produced by the cells.
+We assume that the chemoattractant is produced by the cells.
+Therefore, we demand $\partial_\rho f > 0$.
+This requirement ensures that higher cell densities $\rho$ bias the reaction term toward chemoattractant production.
 Also, compared to its initial formulation, we restrict the chemotactic sensitivity to a factorized form $\chi(\rho,c) = \chi_\rho(\rho)\chi_c(c)$ with $\chi_\rho,\chi_c>0$ for all densities $\rho$ and $c$ attained by the patterns.
 This simplification has been employed previously when constructing the stationary patterns mathematically \cite{Schaaf1985} and includes a wide range of different model extensions incorporating signal- and density-dependent sensitivities, volume filling, and nonlinear chemoattractant kinetics \cite{Hillen.Painter2009}.
 For simplicity, we assume a constant diffusion coefficient $D_\rho$.
 The definition of the mass-redistribution potential, the flux-balance, and the reactive area constructions generalize to the case of a diffusion term ${\nabla[D_\rho(\rho)D_c(c)\nabla\rho]}$ under the same conditions ${D_\rho, D_c>0}$ as for the chemotactic sensitivities.
 Thus, also the long-time dynamics in this more general setting can be analyzed by extending our theory.

 The dynamics Eq.~\eqref{eq:KS} conserve the average cell density